olshevski/compose-safe-args/README.md

 ### Alternative dependencies

-If you for some reason want to use this library in a non-Compose application or you just want to write you own custom `NavGraphBuilder` extensions you can use:
+If you for some reason want to use this library in a non-Compose application, or you just want to write your own custom `NavGraphBuilder` extensions you can use:

 ```kotlin
 implementation("dev.olshevski.safeargs:api:1.0.0")